Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is one of _the_ most advanced clipboard managers you can get.
+Clipboard (or CB) is one of _the_ most advanced productivity superchargers you can get.

 When we started writing CB, we needed something way more powerful than other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`, and something really easy to use by truly anyone.
-Maybe that person is you!
+Maybe it'll be you!

 Enjoy support for...